Dominique “Nicki” Reshel Batiste

 What values are most important to you in your work and personal life?

 The values that guide me in both my work and personal life are integrity, dedication, and service to others.
-I am deeply committed to making a meaningful impact, which is why I am considering running for City Council next year—to contribute to my community through thoughtful leadership and action.
+I am deeply committed to making a meaningful impact.
 I am also proud of my academic accomplishments, particularly being published on ResearchGate for my research on Russia.
 These publications reflect years of dedication, curiosity, and a commitment to advancing knowledge in my field.
+I do this for my ancestors and well as my son, nieces and nephews.

 Locations